 Confirming to the user that they have completed the process

 Performance marketing is based on data – how well campaigns perform and how to optimize them.

-Tracking as many elements of a campaign as you can – mobile visitors vs. desktop, click-through-rate, time on site, bounce rate, traffic sources – will help you develop a highly effective marketing plan that specifically reaches your desired audience with the right message at the right time.
+Track as many elements of a campaign as you can, like mobile visitors vs. desktop, click-through rate, time on site, bounce rate, and traffic sources.
+Withcustomer data platforms, marketers have access to user data in real-time.
+This will help you develop a highly effective marketing plan that specifically reaches your desired audience with the right message at the right time.